mountainprotocol/tokens/README.md

 #### Private and internal Functions

 - `_authorizeUpgrade(address newImplementation)`: Internal function to authorize an upgrade.
-- `_mint(address to, uint256 shares)`: Internal function to mint tokens to the specified address.
+- `_mint(address to, uint256 amount)`: Internal function to mint tokens to the specified address.
-- `_burn(address account, uint256 shares)`: Internal function to burn tokens from the specified address.
+- `_burn(address account, uint256 amount)`: Internal function to burn tokens from the specified address.
 - `_beforeTokenTransfer(address from, address to, uint256 amount)`: Hook that is called before any transfer of tokens.
 - `_afterTokenTransfer(address from, address to, uint256 amount)`: Hook that is called after any transfer of tokens.
 - `_transfer(address from, address to, uint256 amount)`: Internal function to transfer tokens between addresses.